Module Histo

 • Quantiles: for user-defined probabilites; default: p=0.01, 0.05, 0.25, 0.75, 0.95, 0.99

 Module Histo operates on either vector data sets (OPALS Data Manager, ODM) or regular grids/rasters in GDAL supported data formats.
 In both cases a single or multiple input files (of the same type) can be specified (parameter inFile).
 By default, the histograms and statistics are calculated for the heights (z) of the ODM point cloud or the first band of the grid/raster dataset, respectively.
 However, any other attribute stored in the ODM (as additional info) or raster band (zero-based band index or band name) can as well be used as basis (parameter attribute).
-In case of multiple attributes, the module derives seperate histograms and statistics for each attribute or raster band.
+In case of several user-selected attributes, the module derives seperate histograms and statistics for each attribute or raster band.
 The respective data samples are sorted into bins (classes) of equidistant width.
-The width can be specified either by the desired number of different bins (parameter nBins, default: 20) or by a specific bin width (parameter binWith).
-Per default, the histogram is limited to the 0.02 and 0.98 quantile moving outliers to the underflow and overflow bin.
+The width can be specified either explicitly by a specific bin width (parameter binWith), or implicitly by the desired number of different bins (parameter nBins, default: 20).
+By default, the histogram is limited to the 0.02 and 0.98 quantile moving (possible) outliers to the underflow and overflow bin.
 This behavior can be changed with the sampleRange parameter, by specifying relative or absolute sample range values.
 Relative values can be either specified in percentage (e.g. 5%) or in quantile (e.g. q:0.05) notation.
-Please note that the quantiles are only estimated per default which may result in slightly incorrect histogram limits, as see visiable in Figure 1.
+Please note that the quantiles are by default only approximated, which may result in slightly incorrect histogram limits, as shown in Figure 1.
 If exact limits are required the exactComputation mode has to be activated.
 If the histogram should cover the full sample range from \(x_{min}\) to \(x_{max}\) (without underflow and overflow bins), one can either specify quantile 0 and 1 (-sampleRange q:0 q:1) or use the min max labels (-sampleRange min max).
 See example 3 for further details.

 For processing integer attributes (EchoNumber, Classification, etc.) the module provides a specific integer processing mode (see procMode) where the bin width is constraint to integer values.
 Furthermore, the bin borders are shifted by half of the bin width, so that the bin centers correspond to the integer values (see EchoNumber histogram in Figure 1).
-Per default the module automatically switches to real or integer processing mode based on the type of the ODM attribute or the raster band type.
+By default the module automatically switches to real or integer processing mode based on the type of the ODM attribute or the raster band type.
 Nevertheless, this behavior can be overruled by the procMode parameter.
-For non-continuous attributes like classification values, it might be relevant of skipping empty bins (see parameter skipEmptyBins) within the histogram (see example 5).
+For non-continuous attributes like classification values, it might be relevant to skip empty bins (see parameter skipEmptyBins) within the histogram (see example 5).

 To limit the memory consumption, the module uses several approximation strategies that avoids storing all values in a sorted vector or list.
 Using the extended \(P^2\) algorithm (Jain and Chlamtac, 1985) for estimating quantiles and three data passes the median and sigma(mad) can be computed with a decent precision.
 Nevertheless, in certain siutation the exact quantiles, median and sigma(mad) values are required.
 This can be achieved by activating the exact computation mode (parameter exactComputation).
 There, the complete data series needs to be stored in a sorted vector, which might not be possible for huge data sets.
 On the other hand, the exact computation mode only requires one data pass which is typically faster than the non-exact mode.
 In case the module cannot allocate the vector for the full data series, it automatically drops back to the non-exact mode and outputs a warning.

 Unless otherwise specified, all available data are considered for the calculations.
 However, in some situation it might be advantageous to restrict the input data.
 This can be achieved by specifying a data window (parameter limit) and/or a selection condition (parameter filter).
 The filter string must correspond to the OPALS Filters syntax.
-Please note, that filters based on certain point attributes (e.g.: Echo, Class, ...) are not are practicable for grid/raster datasets as the 3D grid points (x,y, grid value) do not contain additional point attributes.
+Please note, that filters based on certain point attributes (e.g.: Echo, Class, ...) are not practicable for grid/raster datasets as the 3D grid points (x,y, grid value) do not contain additional point attributes.
 It is advisable to use the limit parameter (e.g.: limit xmin ymin xmax ymax) to specify a specific data window rather than specifying a region filter (e.g.: parameter filter "Region[xmin ymin xmax ymax]").
 In the latter case the region filter is applied to the entire dataset (all ODM data points or entire grid) whereas in the first case a spatial sub-selection is applied beforehand resulting in better program performance.
 This is especially important when statistics are to be derived for a series of small patches based on the same data set using Module Histo repetitively.
-It is even possible to combine limits and filters in which case, first, the window query is applied and, subsequently, all points within the window area are checked w.r.t. the (potentially complex) region filter polygon.
+It is even possible to combine limits and filters in which case, first, the window query is applied and, subsequently, all points within the window area are checked w.r.t. a (potentially more complex) region filter polygon.

 Finally, the results (histogram and statistics) are stored as a complex object separately for each attribute.
 For the Python and C++ class implementations the results are directly accessible for further use (e.g. to decide on further processing steps based on statistical measures).
 Beyond that, graphical output (parameter plotFile) is provided as Scalable Vector Graphics which can be displayed in standard web browsers (Firefox, Opera, IE...).
 If an output parameter file (parameter outParamFile) is specified, the (numerical) results are additionally written to an XML file.